 Any statements and opinions expressed are as of the date of publication, are subject to change as economic and market conditions dictate, and do not necessarily represent the views of BNY Mellon or any of its affiliates.
 The information has been provided as a general market commentary only and does not constitute legal, tax, accounting, other professional counsel or investment advice, is not predictive of future performance, and should not be construed as an offer to sell or a solicitation to buy any security or make an offer where otherwise unlawful.

-Mellon Capital, Newton, Insight and Dreyfus are affiliated with The Bank of New York Mellon Corporation.
+Mellon Capital and Newton are affiliated with The Bank of New York Mellon Corporation.